Xangis/ModernMUD/classes/README.md

 yet.

 There is also a file called "_transform.xsl".
-This lets you view the class files in a web browser.
+This lets you view the class files in a web browser in a player-friendly manner.
 This works with Opera, Chrome/Chromium, and Internet Explorer, but Firefox has buggy handling of XSL stylesheets and didn't work with it when tested.